dansmyers/AI/2-A*_and_Backtracking/Notes/6-Satisfiability.md

 - 3-CNF is one of the standard problems used to prove that another problem is NP-complete.
 See my notes above for more on the reduction concept if you're interested.

+The next note will discuss implementing a solver for 3-CNF-SAT problems using backtracking search.